lovelinuxalot/nomad-test/README.md

 - Proper firewall rules with a deny all approach and allow only required traffic
 - Nomad workloads should be properly designed to make the job itself secure

+## Notes

+- Consul and Traefik is running separately as services and not inside Nomad as jobs, because I thought if Nomad goes down all of them goes down
+- 3 master nodes for cluster to avoid split-brain problems
+- 2 agent nodes to test failover for jobs
+- Consul DNS is good to use to run on 53, but it is not recommended to use it.
+So I use `dnsmasq` for dns